 Appalachian Basin-We own varying undivided perpetual mineral interests in approximately 31,000/22,000 gross/net acres in 19 counties in southern New York and northern Pennsylvania.
 Approximately 75% of these net acres are located in eastern Allegany and western Steuben Counties, New York, an area which some industry press reports suggest may be prospective for gas production from unconventional reservoirs, including the Marcellus Shale.
+The New York State Department of Environmental Conservation has restricted permitting in the Marcellus shale pending a regulatory review of high-volume hydraulic fracturing practices.
+Development of these natural gas resources will be limited until this regulatory issue has been resolved.
 We continue to monitor industry activity and encourage dialogue with industry participants to determine the proper course of action regarding our interests in this area.